rdv-dev/kvm-gpu-passthrough/README.md

 ### Cons
 * Heat
   * External drives are not known for cooling themselves well and could cause the storage to thermal throttle under continuous or high usage.
+* Lack of in-built backup mechanism
+  * While qcow2 is relatively slow compared to a nvme external device, what qcow2 does provide is a reliable backup solution with internal and external backups in case something goes wrong.